makeitcloudy/HomeLab/README.md

 Good starting point for the automated answer file is this link: (https://www.windowscentral.com/how-create-unattended-media-do-automated-installation-windows-10), it will help you creating the correct structure, and give you some bit of understanding, how does those windows popping up during the installation, reflects the xml structure.
 UEFI needs 4 partitions, BIOS boot 2.
 This blog is also great help (https://taylor.dev/how-to-create-an-automated-install-for-windows-server-2019/)

+Once the VM's are installed, if you search for particular KB or Cummulative update, like the one for .NET those can be found here (https://www.catalog.update.microsoft.com/Search.aspx?q=windows%20Server%202016%20framework)